Korean Banchan With the Assorted Sashimi Course, What Comes With Modeum-hoe

 - Jagalchi Station Exit 2 → 220 m walk to the coastal road

-- Survey the banchan spread, identify kimchi, radish, and wrapping greens
+- Survey the spread, identify kimchi, radish, and wrapping greens

-- Bone stew arrives (if sashimi course) → add rice → finish
+- Bone stew arrives → add rice → finish the course

 Banchan Categories